kapouer/express-dom/README.md

 * Controller
 	The logic that binds routes to views and plugins, manages how output is cached, send messages to views and so on.
+See raja for a powerful tool to do that.

 This architecture works all right as long as your tools allow this workflow: